kyma-project/api-gateway/.github/pull-request-template.md

 - [ ] If any new libraries are added, you verified license compliance and maintainability, and made a comment in the PR with details.
 We only allow stable releases to be included in the project.
 - [ ] You checked if this change should be cherry-picked to active release branches.
 - [ ] The configuration does not introduce any additional latency.
-- [ ] If Busola updates are needed.
+- [ ] You checked if Busola updates are needed.

 **Related issues**
 <!-- If you refer to a particular issue, provide its number.
 For example, `Resolves #123`, `Fixes #43`, or `See also #33`. -->